Description of Duties:

 Military Occupational Codes:

-Please go to agency website at www.bon.texas.gov for a job description.
-The state job application is available at the Work In Texas Job Bank www.WorkInTexas.com.
-Applications are accepted via email or regular mail to the addresses above.
+Please go to agency website at www.bon.texas.gov for an application and job description.
+Download state job application at Work In Texas Job Bank.
+We do not accept applications by email or fax.
+Applications should be mailed to the contact person and address listed above and must be postmarked by the closing date.
 Selected applicants will be notified as to further instructions regarding interviews.
 If an accommodation is needed, please call Mark Majek at (512)305-6801 (Voice), (512)305-7401 (FAX) or 1-800-RELAY-TX (TDD).